pypeaday/pype.dev/pype.dev/content/blog/i-love-an-expert-in-their-craft.md

 !!! note "Find joy?"
-    As a final attempt to make this a blog post - a final comment might be that it's ok to find joy in something, especially if you become an expert in it, because that expertise might itself bring joy to someone else
+    As a final attempt to make this a blog post - a final comment might be that it's ok to find joy in something, especially if you become an expert in it, and that expertise might itself bring joy to someone else